 Each year you probably run countless marathons in and around your hometown, but the truth of the matter is that there is a world of great marathons and running excursions - literally!
-These runs "abroad," can generate money for charity, boost the hosting city's economy, or may simply just be an excuse for you to get away for a little while.
-Whatever the reason, spending time outside of your element can be a refreshing change of pace, so to speak.
+These runs "abroad," can generate money for charity, boost the hosting city's economy, or maybe an excuse for you to get away for a little while.
+Whatever the reason, spending time outside of your element can be a refreshing change of pace.

-As with any race, you should be planning and training for that specific event long before it actually takes place.
+As with any race, you should be planning and training for that specific event long before it takes place.
 As mentioned above, each race will present its own set of terrain, and therefore, its own set of challenges.
-Map the route and take note of any inclines, declines, or long stretches of baron terrain.
+Map the route and take note of any inclines, declines, or long stretches of barren terrain.
 Perhaps there is a route in your hometown that can offer similarities.
-Just remember that a marathon is usually 42 km, so you need to be prepared to run that, regardless of the terrain.
+Remember that a marathon is usually 42 km, so you need to be prepared to run that, regardless of the terrain.

-Another key factor to keep in mind is weather; more specifically, climate.
-If you current residence is Norway, then you may not be used to the arid, dry environment presented by the Egyptian marathon.
-Or, for an Egyptian native, a marathon in Seattle (USA) may be a bit wetter than you expected since it gets rain constantly.
-The key point to take away here is to know what you are getting into before you actually get into it.
+Another key factor to keep in mind is the weather; more specifically, climate.
+If your current residence is in Norway, then you may not be used to the arid, dry environment presented by the Egyptian marathon.
+Or, for an Egyptian native, a marathon in Seattle (USA) may be a bit wetter than you expected since it gets rain regularly.
+The key point to take away here is to know what you are getting into before you get into it.